Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Storage sizing and other parameters}

 We construct the residual demand and storage parameters directly from the scaled representative-day profiles.
-Below is the procedure for calculating the residual demand curves. $\mathrm{RES}_t$ denote renewable generation and $\mathrm{D}_t$ the total electricity demand at hour $t\in\{1,\dots,24\}$.
-The \emph{residual demand} is the net shortfall relative to renewables:
+Below is the procedure for calculating the residual demand curves.
+Let $\mathrm{RES}_t$ denote renewable generation and $\mathrm{D}_t$ the total electricity demand at hour $t\in\{1,\dots,24\}$.
+The \emph{residual demand} is the net shortfall relative to renewables: $R_t = \mathrm{D}_t - \mathrm{RES}_t,$ where $R_t>0$ indicates a \emph{deficit} (renewables are insufficient) and $R_t<0$ a \emph{surplus}.